|

 The latter all-time high was recorded from both land and sea on

 6-16 October 1996.
-A total of 19 birds were recorded from the terrace
+A total of 49 birds was recorded on 5-12th Oct

-rest adults.
+October 2005.
 All passing through the strait inside Ile N'Gor.

 Common Tern